HeardLibrary/workshops/_posts/2016-01-22-github-ed-tech.md

 ![New Repository Form](http://i.imgur.com/854WHz3.png)

-### Let's Play with Your New Repository
+### Playing with Your New Repository

-Let's explore three concepts using our new **Hello-World** repository:  Creating an Issue, Branching and Creating a Pull Request.
+We will explore three concepts using our new **Hello-World** repository:  Creating an Issue, Branching and Creating a Pull Request.

 **Issues**

 An Issue is a note on a repository about something that needs attention.
-The Issue could relate to a bug, a feature request, and questions.
+The Issue could relate to a bug, a feature request, or any questions you might have.
 You are basically creating a conversation between you and your collaborators.

 Try this feature out by opening an Issue about README edits by clicking on the Issues link in the column on the right and then clicking on the green New Issue button on the following screen.

 ![Imgur](http://i.imgur.com/atkXV7n.png)

-In the Issues pane you'll need to create a title for your Issue, and you can describe it in further detail below.
-In this case let's create an issue about adding more detail to the README file.
+In the Issues pane you will need to create a title for your Issue, and you can describe it in further detail below.
+In this case we will create an issue about adding more detail to the README file.

 You can also use the features in the column on the right to add a label describing the issue, a milestone (this associates your issue with a particular feature or phase of your project), or assign the issue to one of you collaborators.